British Choirs on the Net

 • Kent Youth Choir The county's principal youth choir was formed in January 1983 to give opportunities for choral singing at an advanced level to talented and committed musicians between the ages of 15 and 21.
 Residential courses are held in the three main school holiday periods, when a balanced programme of music in varying styles and from many periods and countries is studied in depth in preparation for public performances

-• Kent Youth Singers was formed in 1988 in response to demand for places in the Kent Youth Choir.
+• Kent Youth Singers Formed in 1988 in response to demand for places in the Kent Youth Choir.
 A lively and talented mixed choir, aged 14 to 21 years, members are selected by audition from across the county - places in the Kent Youth Singers are highly sought after.
 With experience gained in this group, many members go on to audition successfully for membership of the Youth Choir.
 A varied programme of music, which includes some choreographed items, is studied during the three residential courses that the Singers share with the Choir each year.

 • Kessenyan Singers, Torpoint, Cornwall We are a 30-32 voice mixed adult choir founded in 1994.
 Our repertoire is designed specifically for public and special occasion performances being mainly 20th century, both sacred and secular, and with some traditional Cornish works thrown in, and ranges from John Rutter to swing and close harmony.
 We tour, especially to Ontario, Canada every three years or so, as well as around the UK, and perform in traditional Cornish costume: the men wear the full formal Cornish National tartan kilts with matching black jackets, and the ladies wear complementary green ball gowns with a tartan sash.